SteMak/aptos_coin_storage/README.md

 - immutable upgrade policy
 - deployable on any address

-It should be implemented mechanism of depositing/withdrawing of any standard coin
+It should be implemented a mechanism of depositing/withdrawing of any standard coin

-It should be possible for anyone manages user's `signer` object to deposit coins
+It should be possible for anyone who manages user's `signer` object to deposit coins

 It should not be possible for anyone except of the user directly to withdraw user funds

 ### Deposit
-Accepts user deposit, create wrapper resource moving it to caller account
+Accepts user deposit, creates wrapper resource moving it to caller account

 Signature:
 - `<CoinType>`: `resource` - resource of coin which will be deposited